Skip to main content

 Available MCP tools

-The tools Boost exposes to agents include:
+The tools Boost exposes to the agent include the following:

 ToolDescription

-Route inspectionList all registered routes including middleware, controllers, and parameters
+Route inspectionList all registered routes, including middleware, controllers, and parameters

 Browser logsAccess browser console logs and errors when using Laravel’s frontend tooling